mhallin79/lillen/guides/hoses-and-cables.md

 ![extension-cable](images/extension-cable.jpg)

 ### Weatherproof Connector Protector
-If the extension cable is reuquired, please use the weatherproof connector protector.
+If the extension cable is required, please use the weatherproof connector protector.

 ![weatherproof-connector-protector](images/weatherproof-connector-protector.jpg)